Badness and Sadness on the Superhero Superhighway.

 Quill lamented he never knew his real father, had no one to play catch with, and here, on a distant world, he finds his inner child.

 Michael Rooker returns as blue-skinned Ravager Yondu, who took in Peter Quill as a boy and showed him the ways of the Colorful Pirate, now shunned by the Ravager community (including Sylvester Stallone as Ravager Stakar); on the periphery of the storyline, he would become its focal point for its message of heart over head.
 Victim of a mutiny, he and Rocket end up as prisoners sharing a cell, and in a heated exchange that seems to tip into serious hurtful insults, we are as shocked as they are when we discover the core of their pain, and realize they share similar pasts (slavery) and deal with it the same way (isolation).
-Thus, Yondu – a certified baddie in the first film – graduates to badass, as he and Rocket (with Baby Groot tagging along, in a tiny spacesuit) stride out of the cell in Hero Redemption Slomo, his whistling arrow tearing through the mutineers.
+Thus, Yondu – a certified baddie in the first film – graduates to badass, as he and Rocket (with Baby Groot tagging along, in a tiny spacesuit) stride out of the cell in Hero Redemption Slomo, his whistling arrow tearing through the mutineers, over Jay and The Americans’ Come A Little Bit Closer.

 Nebula and Gamora forge an uneasy sisterly alliance against their father, after a badass battle of Girls Gone Spacewild, while literal-minded Drax will find a few moments of empathy with an empath, Mantis (Pom Klementieff), Ego’s concubine.
-And even Quill and Gamora eventually admit there IS an “unspoken thing” between them, over Sam Cooke’s Bring It On Home To Me.
+And even Quill and Gamora eventually admit there IS an “unspoken thing” between them.

 I wanted to like this movie less, because it felt like many segments were coasting (Rocket setting off explosive booby traps on Ravagers), and some of the effects were threatening to get overdone (Ego’s visual 3D PowerPoint presentation of his time on Earth), but then another heavy emotive sequence would stealthily wrap us in its embrace.
 It’s a wondrous feat of storytelling, Movie Maniacs; while we are distracted by the shattering explosions and carefree comedy and taser-faced dialogue, each character becomes whole.
 And in the grand battle finale, just as the CGI threatens to become TRANSFORMERS eye-mutilating, Gunn plays a trump card that shatters our Weeping Nerves…

-To avoid spoilers, and for those who know, it’s all in this one line: “He might have been your father, boy, but he ain’t your daddy.”
+To avoid spoilers, and for those who know, it’s all in this one line: “He may have been your father, boy, but he warn’t your daddy.”

 With his audience wracked in sweet sorrow, Gunn draws the circle complete, as the tale of Peter Quill’s father comes-around-goes-around to its unexpected, tearful resolution, underscored with Cat Stevens’ immortal Father and Son.
 (Is there anybody in the world who does NOT weep when they hear this song?)
 James Gunn rests his case, yeronner.
 An elbow to the groin would bring no less tears…